Callme-Ishmael/MPhys/README.md

 We then attempted to follow the terminal suggestion of using the `--include-generic` option, but this led to a new Python error inside Herwig’s ThePEG framework, related to a deprecated `sort()` function.
 Manual modification of ThePEG’s Python files was attempted, but given the scale of the changes needed, we ultimately abandoned this path.

 Instead, we adopted a more practical workaround: we modified `general_lorentz.py` to simply skip any unsupported vertices rather than crash.
 This allowed the conversion to complete, producing `.model` and `.so` files.
-However, many vertices were skipped, particularly all four-point interactions and some critical three-point vertices like \( Z \to \mu^+ \mu^- \).
-Fortunately, the \( ggh \) and \( hbb \) vertices required for gluon-gluon fusion and Higgs decay to \( b\bar{b} \) were not among those skipped.
+However, many vertices were skipped, particularly all four-point interactions and some critical three-point vertices like $$Z \to \mu^+ \mu^-$$.
+Fortunately, the $$ggh$$ and $$hbb$$ vertices required for gluon-gluon fusion and Higgs decay to $$b\bar{b}$$ were not among those skipped.

 In parallel, we tested Christoph’s custom UFO model.
 This model converted successfully without any manual intervention.
 However, Christoph’s model lacks effective gluon-gluon-Higgs vertices, making it unsuitable for simulating gluon fusion processes.
-As a result, we shifted focus to studying the associated production process \( pp \to ZH \to (\ell^+\ell^-)(b\bar{b}) \), where these vertices are not required.
+As a result, we shifted focus to studying the associated production process $$pp \to ZH \to (\ell^+\ell^-)(b\bar{b})$$, where these vertices are not required.

 At this stage, we encountered a new practical limitation.
 The Herwig installation on the Noether cluster only supported two UFO models, `loop_sm` and `heft`.
 Custom models such as ours, even after successful conversion, could not be loaded because the corresponding `.so` shared object files were not integrated into the Herwig build.
 Sid and Aidin began working on patching the Herwig installation to allow loading of external `.so` files.